lsfarm/blynkTimerTesting/README.md

 # blynkTimerTesting
-My attempt at making full use of the timer library with mutiple timers.
-The trouble with multiple timers being created and deleted is the break in the link between the main code and the library when timer.delete is called.
+An attempt at making full use of the timer library with mutiple timers.
+The trouble with multiple timers being created and deleted is the break in the link between the main code and the library when timer.delete(); is called.
-Files in question:
+Library Files:
 https://github.com/blynkkk/blynk-library/blob/master/src/Blynk/BlynkTimer.h
 https://github.com/blynkkk/blynk-library/blob/master/src/utility/BlynkTimer.cpp

-1/18/21: I think the only time you need to worry about keep track of timers is if a timer will ever "come back on top" of itself before it has ran out OR your ever call the following functions in your code:
+1/18/21: I think the only time you need to worry about keeping track of timers is if a timer will ever "come back on top" of itself before the time has ran out OR your ever call the following functions in your code:
 ```javascript
 bool SimpleTimer::changeInterval(unsigned numTimer, unsigned long d) {
 void SimpleTimer::deleteTimer(unsigned timerId) {